Axia-Tech/AXIA-wiki/docs/learn/learn-crowdloans.md

 - You can only cancel an ongoing crowdloan if no contributions have been made.
 Your deposit will be returned to you.

-Prior to the start of the crowdloan campaign, the owner will upload the parachain data.
-Once the crowdloan is live, **the parachain configuration will be locked** and it will be what is deployed as the parachain's runtime.
-Of course, once the parachain is running it can always change via runtime upgrades (as determined through its own local governance).
+Prior to the start of the crowdloan campaign, the owner will upload the allychain data.
+Once the crowdloan is live, **the allychain configuration will be locked** and it will be what is deployed as the allychain's runtime.
+Of course, once the allychain is running it can always change via runtime upgrades (as determined through its own local governance).

 ## Supporting a crowdloan campaign